mgogic/kura/kura/org.eclipse.kura.rest.device.provider/doc/DeviceRESTApiDocumentation.md

         curl -X GET localhost:8080/services/device/{deviceId}/lastUpdate -u "admin:admin" -H "Content-Type: application/json"
 * **Notes:**

     Method gets the last record fetched from the device's component, like temperature.
 Method checks if device exists and performs read operation on specific component, last updated record .
 If device doesn't have any componets attached, no content response is returned.
-If read is successful, method returns  last updated record in form of JSON.
+If read is successful, method returns  record from all device's component in form of JSON.
+    * Method is tested on modbus protocol.
+    * Kura still doesn't have caching of reads, so this method, in basic, performs new read from all device's component.